ietf/id-guidelines/README.md

 Internet-Drafts are used by all of the [RFC Streams](https://rfc-editor.org/info/rfc8729).
-Unless otherwise indicated, The guidance in this document applies to all streams.
+Unless otherwise indicated, the guidance in this document applies to all streams.

 Internet-Drafts are prepared by people acting in possibly several roles, such